Cancer complicates approximately one in a 1000 pregnancies in the United States.

 Chemotherapy can be safely given during pregnancy.
 Because these medications can cause birth defects and affect brain development, they are avoided in the early part of pregnancy when the baby’s organs are forming.
 If patients are early in the pregnancy and treatment cannot be delayed, such as in cases of aggressive leukemia (blood cancers), then pregnancy termination might be recommended.
 Otherwise, chemotherapy can be started after 14-16 weeks gestational age.
 For mothers receiving chemotherapy, the same side effects, including hair loss, nausea with vomiting, and suppression of the immune system, can occur, and they should be treated in the same manner as if the patient was not pregnant.
 For the developing baby, risks from treatment with chemotherapy in the latter part of pregnancy include growth restriction and predisposition to cancer later in life.
 Otherwise, long term outcomes in children who were exposed to chemotherapy when they were in the womb seem to be good.
 Discussion regarding these risks with a maternal-fetal medicine specialist is generally recommended prior to starting treatment.
 Chemotherapy is usually not given for a few weeks prior to term to allow both mother and baby to recover for labor and birth.

 Radiation therapy is the least frequently used form of cancer treatment during pregnancy, but it can be used during pregnancy in certain instances.
-The risks with radiation exposure to a developing baby include miscarriage, birth defects, mental retardation, lagging growth, and development of cancer later in childhood.
+The risks with radiation exposure to a developing baby include miscarriage, birth defects, learning or developmental disabilities, lagging growth, and development of cancer later in childhood.
 In general, radiation should be avoided for treating any form of cancer in your abdomen due to high levels of exposure to the fetus; however, it can be given for malignancies involving the chest and brain with steps taken to reduce the dose that the baby is exposed to.

 - Cancer and Fertility: Planning for Parenthood after a Cancer Diagnosis